Imad Mughniyeh: Early life

 Mughniyeh was born in the village of Tayr Dibba, near Tyre, on 7 December 1962 to a peasant family of Lebanon's southern Shi'a heartland.
 His father's name was Fayez.
 He was mistakenly thought to be the son of Jawad Mughniyeh, a religious cleric.
 His birth date had also been given as July 1962.
 Mughniyeh had two younger brothers, Jihad and Fouad.
 About a decade after Mughniyeh's birth, the family moved to southern Beirut.
 CIA South Group records state that Mughniyeh lived in Ayn Al-Dilbah in South Beirut.
 Mughniyeh was described a popular boy and a "natural entertainer" who cracked jokes at family weddings and "worked the crowd with a confidence unusual for a youth his age."

 Mughniyeh and his cousin Mustafa Badreddine joined Fatah at an early age.
 Mughniyeh was discovered by fellow Lebanese Ali Abu Hassan Deeb (who would later become a Hezbollah leader) and quickly rose through the ranks of the movement.
 In the mid-1970s, Mugniyeh organized the "Student Brigade," a unit of 100 young men which became part of Yasser Arafat's elite Force 17.
 Mughniyeh temporarily left Fatah in 1981 due to differences of opinion on the regime of Saddam Hussein.
 Mughniyeh, a religious Shiite, was upset by the murder of the Iraqi Grand Ayatollah Muhammad Baqir as-Sadr in 1980 as well as a previous attempt by the Iraqi intelligence on the life of Lebanese Ayatollah Muhammad Hussein Fadlallah.

 Fatah was formally allied with the Lebanese National Movement, which included the pro-Iraqi branch of the Ba'ath Party.
-Mughniyeh was forced to leave Fatah after armed confrontations with Ba’th activists.
+Mughniyeh was forced to leave Fatah after armed confrontations with Ba’ath activists.
 He and his comrades organized a body guard unit for Ayatollah Fadlallah and other Shiite clerics in Lebanon.
 Mughniyeh accompanied Ayatollah Fadlallah on a Hajj pilgrimage in 1980 and thus earned his Hajj title.